dudimasta/xat-lap-secure-wf/README.md

 Push the new branch to the remote repository: Finally, you can push the new branch to the remote repository by running the following command in the terminal:
 <br /><code>git push -u origin myDevBranch</code>

+You can check which branch you have currently checked out in Git by using the following command in your terminal:
+<br /><code>git branch --show-current</code>